danieldeles/nodejs-demoapp/README.md

 Pipeline prerequisites:

-- Have a code analysis step using SonarQube
+- Code analysis using SonarQube
-- Have a unit testing validation step
+- Unit tests
-- Have tests in parallel
+- Tests in parallel
-- Generate image in Docker
+- Buid image in Docker
-- Push the versioned image to a public repository
+- Push the image to a public repository
 - Do not use GitHub Actions